Blue mass: Description

-Blue pills were produced by substituting milk sugar and rose oil for the glycerol and rose honey.
-Pills contained one grain (64.8 milligrams) of mercury.
+Pill formulations were produced by substituting milk sugar and rose oil for the glycerol and rose honey.
+Pills contained one grain (64.8 milligrams) of metallic mercury.

 Toxicity

-Mercury is now known to be toxic, and ingestion of mercury leads to mercury poisoning, a form of heavy-metal poisoning.
+Mercury is now known to be toxic, and medicinal use of mercury can lead to mercury poisoning, a form of heavy-metal poisoning.
 While mercury is still used in compound form in some types of medicines and for other purposes, blue mass contained excessive amounts of the metal: a typical daily dose of two or three blue mass pills represented ingestion of more than one hundred times the daily limits set by the Environmental Protection Agency in the United States today.

 Use by Abraham Lincoln

 For several years before his election to the presidency, Abraham Lincoln is known to have taken blue-mass pills for treatment of chronic melancholia.
-It's been reported that during this time, Lincoln was known to have experienced neurological symptoms, including insomnia, tremor and rage attacks, which suggests he may have been suffering from mercury poisoning.
+It has been reported that during this time, Lincoln was known to have experienced neurological symptoms, including insomnia, tremor and rage attacks, which suggests he was suffering from mercury poisoning.
 However, a few months after his inauguration, Lincoln reportedly stopped taking the medication because he perceived the pills made him "cross".

 In 2001, a study led by renowned public-health investigator Norbert Hirschhorn recreated a typical formulation, concluding that the quantity of blue mass that Lincoln likely took would have delivered "a daily dose of mercury exceeding the current Environmental Protection Agency safety standard by nearly 9000 times," which may have adversely affected his health.